Loch Badanloch: Geography

-The loch is 1.5 mile across and is directly adjacent to the Loch Nan Clar with Rhuba Mor island separating them.
+The loch is 1.5 mile across and is directly adjacent to the Loch Nan Clar with Rubha Mor island separating them.
 The Settlement of Bandanloch Lodge is located on the loch.
 The Garvault is a small lodging located north of the loch.
 The River Helmsdale flows through the Loch Achnamoine to the North Sea.
-Flowing in are currents from Loch Nan Clar as well as the River Uidh a' chlarain, which brings in water from the nearby Loch na Gaineime.
+Flowing in are currents from Loch nan Clar as well as the River Uidh a' Chlarain, which brings in water from the nearby Loch na Gaineime.
 Many small streams flow into Loch Badanloch such as the Badanloch burn, Allt na Meinne, Allt a' Mhuillin, Caochan Ruadh, Allt nam Meann and many others, some of which come from Loch Nan Clar.

 Many named peaks disrupt the horizon, some of which qualify as mountains.
-On the coasts of the loch includes Cnoc Uidh a Chlarain and Bandanloch Hill in Badanloch Forest, the source of the Badanloch Burn.
-Meall an t-Socaich is the tallest peak nearby and the slightly taller Creag an t-Socaich sits by the banks of Loch na Gaineime.
-The nearest mountain is Creag an Alltan Fhearna and just south is the trio of Creag Liath, Creag an Lochain and the tallest one, Cnoc an Liath-bhaid Mhoir.
+On the coasts of the loch includes Cnoc Uidh a' Chlarain and Bandanloch Hill in Badanloch Forest, the source of the Badanloch Burn.
+Meall an t-Socaich is the tallest peak nearby and the slightly taller Creag an t-Socaich sits by the banks of Loch na Gaineimhe.
+The nearest mountain is Creag an Alltan Fhearna and just south is the trio of Creag Liath, Creag an Lochain and the tallest one, Cnoc an Liath-Bhaid Mhoir.